-Self-publishing is often portrayed as a free or low-cost alternative for those who cannot get or don’t want to get a traditional publishing contact for whatever reason.
+Self-publishing is portrayed as a free or low-cost alternative to traditional publishing.
 But is self-publishing truly free?
-If you are thinking about writing a book, you have to know in advance your potential self-publishing costs to avoid bad surprises and plan your budget.
-In this article, we’ll explain the cost of publishing a book, breakdown of costs, and how to distribute.
-We’ll explore free, cheap and professional quality options.
+If you are thinking about writing a book, it’s important to know about the potential self-publishing costs.
+In this article, we’ll explain the cost of self-publishing a book.
+We’ll break down the free, cheap, and professional quality options to know.

-Self-publishing can be free or cost thousands of dollars.
-The difference lies in the details: there is no step that you couldn’t do by yourself, but sometimes it is better to hire a professional.
-If you know in advance what kind of expenses you can expect, you can make your own compromises if you have to.
-You can decide whether to learn a few new skills and try doing it alone, or ask for professional help.
+Publishing a book yourself can be free or cost thousands of dollars.
+The difference lies in the details.
+There is no step that you couldn’t do by yourself, but sometimes it’s better to hire a professional.
+When you’re aware of the kind of expenses to expect, you can make your own compromises.

-Also, a quick PSA about vanity publishing prices.
+Also, a quick PSA about vanity self-publishing prices.
 If you’re approached by a publisher who asks for a sum, think twice.
 “Vanity presses” (often appearing as “self-publishing companies”) can be trustworthy; others not so much.
-There have been instances where an author takes on all of the vanity publishing costs (items traditional publishers do for free).
+There have been instances where an author takes on all of the vanity publishing costs.
+Be wary of that, cause those are items traditional publishers do for free.

 (Article was updated on May 30, 2018 with substantial changes.)